3 Reading and writing data with Polars

 3.1.2 Reading multiple files

-Polars’ scan_*() method is a really neat technique for reading multiple files efficiently.
+Polars’ scan_*() method is an efficient technique for reading multiple files.

 from pathlib import Path